-Washington’s tribal sovereign nations made the difficult decision to close casinos in the early days of the COVID-19 pandemic.
+Currently, all tribal casinos in Washington are operating at reduced capacity and with strict coronavirus prevention protocols.
 Tribal governments rely on casino revenue to generate vital funds for basic government services such as health care, education, elder programs, infrastructure and human services.
 Casino revenue also funds services necessary to address the COVID-19 virus.

-- cleaning and disinfecting facilities and equipment,
+- Additional cleaning and disinfecting protocols,

 Tribes will continue to monitor the situation and adapt their practices appropriately to protect health, the economy, jobs and communities.

-Since this is a rapidly changing situation with unique circumstances for each community, it is best to reach out to individual Tribes to learn more.
+Since this is a rapidly changing situation with unique circumstances for each community, it is best to reach out to individual tribes to learn more.
 A listing of tribal resources follows.

 See below for information on the following tribal casinos: